tivac/crucible/README.md

 #### `upload`

 Draws a drop target that will upload files to a defined location.
 Depends on a web service existing on some other server that can feed it both the upload target location as well as any other form params required to be sent along.
-Implemented this way so that crucible's uploader can be agnostic and not particularly care about where the file is going.
-See [#97](https://github.com/tivac/crucible/pull/97) for configuration details.
+Implemented this way so that anthracite's uploader can be agnostic and not particularly care about where the file is going.
+See [#97](https://github.com/tivac/anthracite/pull/97) for configuration details.

 ### Structural Fields